savery1/Self-Learning-Data-Science-Roadmap/README.md

 * :closed_book: [Automatic Reshaping](https://numpy.org/doc/stable/user/quickstart.html#automatic-reshaping)
 * :closed_book: [Vector Stacking](https://numpy.org/doc/stable/user/quickstart.html#vector-stacking)
 ### Additional Resources
 * :closed_book: [101 Python Excercises](https://www.machinelearningplus.com/python/101-numpy-exercises-python/) - Highly recommend doing these at the end of all the lessons above.
 These excercises ask you the question, show the desired output, and the solution.
-If you can't solve the question, reserach it online first before looking at the solution.
+If you can't solve the question, research it online first before looking at the solution.
 * :closed_book: [Extensive NumPy Tutorial](https://www.tutorialspoint.com/numpy/) - Extensive tutorial that covers NumPy and its relation to other Python features.

 ## Pandas